 Adam had an excellent numbered list that covered 13 problems.
 But it was packed with so many tips, it ran 6,000+ words: too long for busy people.

-We suggested an edit to save words and make the text easier to read.
-We streamlined the introduction, found more sources, and wrote pull-quotes to help the designer break up the text.
+I streamlined the introduction, found more sources, and wrote pull-quotes to help the designer break up the text.

-These revisions achieved big gains in readability
+That made big gains in readability

 - Trimmed 1,300 words without losing key ideas